Trams in Gdańsk

-The Gdańsk tram system is a tram network in Gdańsk, Poland that has been in operation since 1873.
-The tramway is operated by Gdańskie Autobusy i Tramwaje (GAiT) and managed by the Zarząd Transportu Miejskiego w Gdańsku (ZTM Gdańsk).
-There are 11 lines with a total line length of 109.2 km.
+The Gdańsk tram system is a tram network in Gdańsk, Poland, that has been in operation since 1873.
+The tramway is operated by Gdańskie Autobusy i Tramwaje (GAiT), managed by Zarząd Transportu Miejskiego w Gdańsku (ZTM Gdańsk).
+There are 11 lines with a total route length of 58.9 km.
 The system operates on track.

-Background

-The route length of the tramway network is 52.2 km.
-The total track length is 100.2 km.
 The trams are powered using direct current at 600 V.

 Network characteristics

 The entire network is located within the administrative borders of the city of Gdańsk.
-The tracks are separated from road traffic at 85% of their length.
+The tracks are separated from road traffic along 85% of their length.
 Most of the network is double track.
-There are single track sections in the Brzeźno and Nowy Port districts functioning as balloon loops.
+There are single track sections in the Brzeźno and Nowy Port districts, which function as balloon loops.